CSEC-620-2251-Griffin/Assignment4/README.md

 The script will:

-1. Load the synthetic dataset.
+1. Load the dataset present in iot_data.

 2. Train the custom `DecisionTreeClassifier`.